Cheatsheet

 Claude Code offers over a dozen slash commands to drive your sessions from the terminal - context management, configuration, memory, diagnostics.
 This cheatsheet groups each command with its syntax, options, and concrete examples so you can master them without leaving your editor.

 The essential slash commands in Claude Code are the primary interaction mechanism with the AI agent directly from your terminal.
-Claude Code (version 1.0+) embeds 13 native slash commands covering configuration, contextual navigation, diagnostics, and memory management. these commands reduce the number of interactions needed to drive a session by 40% compared to using the tool without shortcuts.
+Claude Code embeds dozens of native slash commands covering configuration, contextual navigation, diagnostics, and memory management.
+These commands significantly accelerate session management compared to using the tool without shortcuts.

 What are the most commonly used slash commands in Claude Code?